fertility treatments

 To participate in Split, you must meet certain industry- and government-based criteria, including:

-- Being between 21 and 33 years old.
+- Age: Between 21 and 33 years old (consistent with ASRM guidelines).
 Age is a factor that contributes to waning fertility, which, while not true for everyone, tends to decline at age 35.
 Since the process leading up to egg donation can take time, we cap the program at age 33, as consistent with guidelines set by the American Society for Reproductive Medicine (ASRM).

 To find out if our Split program is a way that we can help you reach your egg freezing goals, here’s how the process works: